 A celebration of her life will be held at 3:00 pm on January 28th, 2020 at Steed-Todd Funeral Home Chapel.

-To send flowers to Sandy "MoMo" (Palumbo) Scott's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Sandy "MoMo" (Palumbo) Scott, please visit our floral store.